Skip Navigation

 What to Expect

-The program provides students with a structured internship to advocate for Plant-Based Food by Default on campuses.
-Students of any experience level can join, as the process is tailored to individual needs.
-Ambassadors can expect to improve their research, communication, advocacy, negotiation, project management, and leadership skills throughout the program.
-We will guide students each step of the way with online training, webinars, research and data, 1-on1 meetings, and many more resources.
-In addition, you’ll have the opportunity to connect and learn with other students working on similar projects all across the world via our online platform, Circle.
-The student internship includes a $500 Program Grant, for completion of the projects.
+We will guide students each step of the way with online training, webinars, research and data, 1-on-1 meetings, and many more resources.
+In addition, you’ll be able to connect and learn with other students working on similar projects worldwide via our online platform, Circle.

 • Find and connect with campus allies